Skip to main content

 Schneeschuhwandern in Davos Klosters

-Don't have your own snowshoes, poles or avalanche transceiver?
-You can rent some from our sports shops in Davos Klosters.
-And you'll also get expert advice.
-Because with good equipment, snowshoeing is twice as much fun.
+Don't have your own snowshoes, poles, or avalanche transceiver?
+You can easily rent everything you need at our sports shops in Davos Klosters – and receive expert advice along the way.
+Because with the right equipment, snowshoeing is twice as much fun.

 More